2022 NFL season: Officiating changes

 Among the officiating changes in 2022, referee Tony Corrente retired after 27 seasons in the NFL.
-Umpire Tra Blake was promoted the replace Corrente.
+Umpire Tra Blake was promoted to replace Corrente.
 Blake had been a referee in the Alliance of American Football in 2019 and in the 2020 version of the XFL before joining the NFL later in 2020.
 Blake's promotion gave the NFL four African-American referees in a single season for the first time; Blake joined Ron Torbert, Shawn Smith and Adrian Hill as crew chiefs.

 Side Judge Lo van Pham was hired from the Big 12 Conference, becoming the league's first Asian-American NFL official.

 Down Judge Robin DeLorenzo became the third female NFL official, joining Sarah Thomas and Maia Chaka.

 Rule changes

 The NFL Diversity, Equity, and Inclusion Committee announced the following policy changes on March 28: